- Why Us

 Either way, you need to evaluate and document whether or not the product meets the acceptability criteria defined by the company.

-When all the steps mentioned above have been addressed, a Risk Management Report shall summarize all the risk activities.
+When all the steps mentioned above have been addressed, they should be reviewed and documented as part of a risk management report.

 Medical device risk management is a total product lifecycle process.

 This means you need to keep the risk management records up-to-date even after the product exits product development.